wodo/django-ct/docs/index.rst

   WHERE descendant = st AND ancestor NOT IN (
     SELECT descendant
     FROM ct
-    WHERE length <> 0
+    WHERE length ancestor <> descendant
   )

-With the following query, we are able to retrieve the end points, where the graph arrives after starting from the node "st".
+With the following query, we are able to retrieve the end points, where the graph arrives after starting the traverse from the node "st".

 .. code-block:: sql